 Look at the picture below.
-It is a snapshot from Finviz.com site for the dividend-producing stock with a dividend $4.11 per year or 6.93% yield.
-With a payout ratio 65.7% is safe to assume that the company has enough free cash flow to expand and support the business (even though, the chart does not look promising).
+It is a snapshot from the Finviz.com site for the dividend-producing stock with a dividend of $4.11 per year or a 6.93% yield.
+With a payout ratio of 65.7% is safe to assume that the company has enough free cash flow to expand and support the business (even though, the chart does not look promising).

-Benjamin Graham explains his approach to dividend investing as following:
+Benjamin Graham explains his approach to dividend investing as follows:

 “Paying out a dividend does not guarantee great results.
 But it does improve the return of the typical stock by yanking at least some cash out of the manager's hands before they can squander it or squirrel it away.”

-When inexperienced investor sees the stocks with high dividends (like above 10%), it seemed like a jackpot, however, a high dividend yield can be deceiving.
+When an inexperienced investor sees the stocks with high dividends (like above 10%), it seemed like a jackpot, however, a high dividend yield can be deceiving.
 The yield may only be so high because the stock price has fallen, reflecting fundamental problems at the company.
-Open the 3 year chart to see the big picture.
+Open the 3-year chart to see the big picture.

-Since this post is not about thorough financial analysis but about the dividends, I will mention just few important parameters to pay an attention to.
+Since this post is not about thorough financial analysis but about the dividends, I will mention just a few important parameters to pay attention to.

 - Consistent earnings growth